ubirch/ubirch-testkit/TestKit.md

  and use it to register the SIM card's public key at the UBIRCH backend.
 Now the device is ready to send signed UBIRCH Protocol Packages (*UPPs*) to the backend to be anchored to the blockchain.

-After initialisation, the device will take measurements once a minute and send a data message to the UBIRCH data service.
+After initialisation, the device will take measurements once every ten minutes and send a data message to the UBIRCH data service.
  The data message contains the device UUID, a timestamp and a map of the sensor data:
  * With a pysense sensor board:
     ```